SciML/sciml.ai/_posts/2020-2-18-Universal.md

 ## SDEs and AD on DiffEqGPU.jl

 [DiffEqGPU.jl, the library for automated parallelization of small differential equations across GPUs](https://github.com/JuliaDiffEq/DiffEqGPU.jl), now supports SDEs and ForwardDiff dual numbers.
-This means you can use adaptive SDE solvers to solve 100,000 simultanious SDEs on GPUs, or solve ODEs defined by dual numbers in order to do forward sensitivity analysis of many parameters at once.
+This means you can use adaptive SDE solvers to solve 100,000 simultaneous SDEs on GPUs, or solve ODEs defined by dual numbers in order to do forward sensitivity analysis of many parameters at once.
 Once again, the interface is as simple as adding `EnsembleGPUArray()` to your ensemble solve, essentially no code change